Agent step

 - Optionally add required variables that must be collected

-Order Return Path
+Order Return Exit Condition

-Path Name: Process Order Return
+Exit Condition Name: Process Order Return

 LLM Description: "Trigger this path when the user wants to return an item they purchased, expresses dissatisfaction with their order, mentions that an item is defective, or asks about the return policy.
 The user might use phrases like 'I want to return', 'how do I send this back', 'my product is broken', or 'does this have a warranty'."Required Variable: orderID